sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

    - `mcsema`: Lift `test` to `test.ll` using McSema.
    - `declutter`: Sanitize `test.ll` to `test.mod.ll`.
    - `genxspec`: Genearte the `test-xspec.k` file.
+   - `collect`: Prepare for building the symbolic execution engine using the semantics definitions of the binary instructions involed in `test`.
+   - `kompile`: Generate the symbolic execution engine for binary instruction.
    - `kli`: Run concrete execution of `test.mod.ll` using the LLVM semantics.
 Output is stored in `Output/test-lstate.out`
    - `genlspec`: Genearte the `test-lspec.k` file using the concrete execution details from `Output/test-lstate.out`.
    - `lprove`: Invoke symbolic execution using the spec file `test-lspec.k`.
 Generates `Output/test-lspec.out` containing the symbolic summary for the llvm ir `test.mod.ll`.